davisjam/davisjam.github.io/_pages/research.md

 ### Security and software engineering for domain-specific languages

+Domain-specific languages (DSLs) are a technique used to simplify the engineering of complex computing systems.
+DSLs allow engineers to express domain-specific information fluently, rather than staggering through an articulation in a general-purpose language.

 **DSL #1: Regular expressions**

-Regular expressions (regexes) are a widely used, hard to master engineering tool.
+Regular expressions (regexes) are a widely used, hard to master DSL for string-matching problems.
 They often cause software defects.
 In our regex investigations, we have measured the difficulties that practitioners experience, and guided programming language designers toward regex engines that reflect the needs of practitioners.